JitpanooPolawath/USRL/README.md

 This project aims to utilize an unsupervised autoencoder to generate a latent space input for an online reinforcement learning model.
 Hopefully, increasing generalization.

+Ataridataset.py change to minari in VAE.py

+autoencoder.py change to VAE.py (discontinued)

 ## Installation